How I Saved $500 a Month for Travel

 I did this by leveraging travel credit cards and using those reward points to pay for several of my flights and even some of my accommodations.
 By using those frequent flier miles, I needed far less money to pay for my trip.

 I also worked while traveling to bring in money that could offset my expenses.
 I made about $7,000 as a freelance copywriter, but there are SO many more resources for remote work out there today than there were for me several years ago.
-I really undersold myself and in retrospect, I could have made much more as a digital nomad.
+I really undersold myself and in retrospect, I could have made much more money as a digital nomad.

 How Can YOU Save Money for Travel?

-I always have mixed feelings about saving my travel savings journey.
+I always have mixed feelings about sharing my travel savings journey.
 Because I’m keenly aware that it was just MY journey.
 There are many people for whom the tactics I used to save money simply wouldn’t be possible or wouldn’t have as much impact.

 Everybody’s situation is a little different.
 This is what worked for me, but your mileage may vary!